-Inventory is recorded at the lower of standard cost, which approximates actual cost on a weighted-average basis, or net realizable value, on a first-in, first-out basis.
+Inventory is recorded at the lower of cost or net realizable value on a first-in, first-out basis.
 Provisions for slow-moving, excess or obsolete inventories are recorded when required to reduce inventory values to their estimated net realizable values based on product expiration, development plans, or quality issues.
-The Company writes down specifically identified unusable, obsolete, slow-moving or known unsalable inventory in the period that it is first recognized by using a number of factors including product expiration dates, open and unfulfilled orders and sales forecasts.
+The Company writes down specifically identified unusable, obsolete, slow-moving or known unsalable inventory in the period that it is first recognized by using a number of factors, including product expiration dates, open and unfulfilled orders and sales forecasts.
 Any write-down of its inventory to net realizable value establishes a new cost basis and will be maintained even if certain circumstances suggest that the inventory is recoverable in subsequent periods.
-Costs associated with the write-down of inventory are recorded to cost of revenue on the Company's consolidated statements of operations.
+Costs associated with the write-down of inventory are recorded to cost of revenue on the Company's consolidated statements of operations and comprehensive loss.